Development, Part 2

 This is the Communist Manifesto all over again.
 So, we can ask, why does Engels “go to town” to this extent?
 Is this not merely “housing” we are talking about?
 Is not housing something that everybody needs?
 Classless, surely?
 A win-win situation?
 Motherhood and apple-pie?

 Engels says: NO!
-Engels says: the class struggle is here, and everywhere.
+Engels says: the class struggle is here.

 Everything that happened in “housing” in South Africa post-1994 is pre-figured in the banal prescriptions of Mulberger that Engels lambastes.
 Any critique of housing in South Africa will inevitably have to follow the example of Engels if it is to be of any use.
 Please, comrades, read the first pages and the last paragraphs of this document, if you cannot read all of it.